 In 2009, I sent one of my quilty humor posts to Quilter's Home magazine, on the suggestion of one of my readers.
 That turned into a regular column, which I now write for Generation Q magazine.
 I was also the creative director at GenQ for its first two years.
 In 2013, I gathered my columns and published them all in a book, Quilting Isn't Funny.

 I am also the creator of the little project known as the Quilter's Shirtless Man and Spicy Burrito Calendar, aka the QSMASBC.
 It is dedicated to the memory of my brother, who passed away from brain cancer in early 2013.

-When I'm not writing humor columns, or creating beefcake calendars, I am working on other design projects, including t-shirts, quilts, and embroidery patterns.
+When I'm not writing humor columns, or creating beefcake calendars, I am working on other design projects, including t-shirts, quilts, and quilt patterns.
+This year, I opened my online shop, Clever Notions, where you can find my books and patterns and other items that I have written or designed.
 Every once in a while manage to find time for my wonderful husband and two precocious daughters, but they often don't remember who I am and it gets all awkward.

 In this blog, you will find that I make fun of myself a lot, I exaggerate for comic effect, I periodically say outrageous things, and sometimes I just come here when I need to work out some personal issues.
 Oh, and on occasion, it will actually be about quilting.